Is a Post-Work Future a Good Thing?

 Mental bandwidth

 There's no single, standard definition of mental bandwidth, so I'll use my preferred definition, a person’s limited capacity to take in and process information and respond to their environment.
 Like time and physical energy, it is a finite resource that we all possess.
 Mental load depletes it, rest and recuperation increase it.
 The biggest mental loads in the world are stresses about making enough money to survive and be comfortable, followed by the mental load of work itself.
 It is clear that in eradicating these two, and a range of further mental stresses beyond them, our post-work future will free up a capacity of mental bandwidth in the global population never seen before.
-In fact, we have only ever observed a handful of people with 'maximal mental bandwidth' - those people sufficiently wealthy that they don't need to dedicate brainpower or actual time, to income generating work.
-Very few, and a non-representative sample.
+In fact, we have only ever observed a handful of people with 'maximal mental bandwidth' - those people sufficiently wealthy that they don't need to dedicate brainpower or time to income-generating work.
 What will it be like then to have a global population with maximal mental bandwidth?
 Here are my hypotheses:

 We'll engage more with reality, not less

 I believe that the truth requires more mental bandwidth to engage with than 'non-reality'.
-There is a mental load imposed by taking in and making sense of truth and the real world than there is from disengaging.
-This is even more true if we extend 'reality' to include truth.
+There is a greater mental load imposed by taking in and making sense of the real world than there is from disengaging.
 It takes much more work to critically engage a news article - for example - to determine whether it is true than to simply accept it as truth or lie before starting to read.
 In general it is much easier - lower bandwidth - to tune out from reality.
 For many it is therefore a form of rest.
 Scrolling on TikTok and Instagram are perfect examples of this in the modern era - mentally 'switching off' while appearing to engage.
-Having more mental bandwidth would therefore enable us to engage in reality more, but why would we?
+Having more mental bandwidth would therefore enable us to engage in reality more... but why would we?

 We'll make better choices

 When we run low on mental bandwidth our unconscious systems make our choices, not our executive function.
 The psychology classic Thinking Fast and Slow describes an experiment that proves this.
 One set of subjects was asked to remember a 2-digit number and the other set was asked to remember a 7-digit number, all while seated in a waiting room with a bowl of fruit and slices of cake.
 They were told that they could consume whatever snacks were available while waiting.
 The individuals who had to remember the 7-digit number chose the cake 50 percent more often.
-They show how mental load pushes the brain to deploy unconscious decision making, which on the whole makes worse choices, or rather choices that are not as aligned with the goals and objectives we hold in our executive function.
+They show how mental load pushes the brain to deploy unconscious decision making which generally leads to choices that are not as aligned with the goals and objectives we hold in our executive function - AKA bad choices.
 We buy fast food after a long day of work when we don't have the mental bandwidth to decide what to cook.
 Few would suggest that scrolling on Instagram or Tiktok for hours is the best choice they could make - they just didn't have the bandwidth to make a better one.
 That often slight feeling of regret after such activities is our executive function reminding us that we've made a sub-optimal choice.

 Ultimately we will have the bandwidth to choose to be better people...and I believe that we will.